Across the Desert

 Across the Desert (Durch die Wüste) is a 1936 German adventure film directed by Johann Alexander Hübler-Kahla and starring Fred Raupach, Heinz Evelt and Aruth Wartan.
 It was based on a novel by Karl May.
 It was the first sound adaptation of a May novel, and the only one to be produced during the Nazi era.
-Set in the Ottoman Empire during the Nineteenth century, it portrays a series of oriental adventures of the two travellers Kara Ben Nemsi and Hadschi Halef Omar.
+Set in the Ottoman Empire during the nineteenth century, it portrays a series of oriental adventures of travellers Kara Ben Nemsi and Hadschi Halef Omar.

 It was shot on location in Egypt, and at the Johannisthal Studios in Berlin.